ESPResSo++ 2.0: Advanced methods for multiscale molecular simulation: Introduction

-Within the past decades numerous researchers have contributed to different simulations packages, like GROMACS~\cite{gromacs4}, LAMMPS~\cite{lammps95}, NAMD~\cite{namd2005}, ESPResSo~\cite{limbach06a}, ESPResSo++~\cite{Halverson2013}, among many others, have been devoted to the development of Molecular Dynamics (MD) atomistic and coarse-graining simulations and making MD packages a combination of highly parallelizable and flexible codes.
-The latter, flexibility, is the main design goal of ESPResSo++, in the sense that new simulation methods can be easily extended by users, and thus meet theoretical and experimentally driven demands, such as the ones pursued by multiscale simulations~\cite{OlveraSM2k15}.
-In addition, ESPResSo++ combines flexibility and extensibility with computational requirements of high-performance computing platforms via an MPI based parallelization.
-One proof of flexibility for multiscale simulations is the fluent implementation and extension of AdResS to H-AdResS and its latest features, like the flexible spatial atomistic resolution regions approach\cite{Kreis2016c}.
-ESPResSo++ can be easily used as a molecular dynamic engine and combined with other algorithms, for example, to study complex chemical reactions at the coarse-grained scale~\cite{DeBuyl2015,Krajniak2018}, or to do the reverse mapping from a coarse-grained scale to an atomistic using an adaptive resolution approach~\cite{Krajniak2016, Krajniak2017}.
+Within the past decades numerous researchers have contributed to simulations packages like GROMACS~\cite{gromacs4}, LAMMPS~\cite{lammps95}, NAMD~\cite{namd2005}, ESPResSo~\cite{limbach06a}, ESPResSo++~\cite{Halverson2013}, among many others.
+These packages have been devoted to the development of Molecular Dynamics (MD) atomistic and coarse-graining simulations, giving rise to highly parallelizable and flexible codes.
+The latter, flexibility, is the main design goal of ESPResSo++.
+Thanks to the flexibility of the ESPResSo++ package, users can easily extend simulation methods in order to meet theoretically and experimentally driven goals, such as in the case of multiscale simulations~\cite{OlveraSM2k15}.
+In addition, ESPResSo++ combines flexibility and extensibility with the computational requirements of high-performance computing platforms via an MPI-based parallelization.
+One proof of ESPResSo++'s flexibility for multiscale simulations is the implementation and extension of the Adaptive Resolution Scheme (AdResS) to its Hamiltonian-based version (H-AdResS) and the addition of features such as the flexible spatial atomistic resolution regions approach\cite{Kreis2016c}.
+ESPResSo++ can be easily used as a molecular dynamic engine and combined with other algorithms, for example, to study complex chemical reactions at the coarse-grained scale~\cite{DeBuyl2015,Krajniak2018}, or to do reverse mapping from a coarse-grained to an atomistic scale using an adaptive resolution approach~\cite{Krajniak2016, Krajniak2017}.

-In this article we have selected two multiscale simulation methods that have been implemented in ESPResSo++, namely, concurrent multiple resolution simulations using Adaptive Resolution Schemes (AdResS)~\cite{Praprotnik2008review,PraprotnikJDSKK2008,poblete_coupling_2010, praprotnik_statistical_2011} and the lattice Boltzmann technique which can be coupled to particle-based simulations\cite{PA_BD_1999}.
+In this article we have selected two multiscale simulation methods that have been implemented in ESPResSo++, namely, concurrent multiple resolution simulations using AdResS~\cite{Praprotnik2008review,PraprotnikJDSKK2008,poblete_coupling_2010, praprotnik_statistical_2011} and the lattice Boltzmann technique which can be coupled to particle-based simulations\cite{PA_BD_1999}.